asavoullis/Data_Engineering_Projects/Googleplaystore/README.md

 ### `config.ini`

 The `config.ini` file contains configuration settings for the Flask application and data processing tasks.
-Here is an example of the `config.ini` file:

 ## config.py